mangrish/java-neo4j-ogm/README.md

 # Features

 1. Mapping of POJO's to Neo4J Nodes without the use of annotations.
-1. Annotation overriding where more information is required
-1. First class support for Cypher querying.
+1. First class support for Cypher querying with automatic domain mapping of results.
+1. Persistence by reachability.
+No need to call save() for objects already in the database!
+1. Support for automatic retrieval of aggregates via the @Aggregate annotation.
+1. Annotation overriding for when defaults aren't good enough.
 1. Fast class scanning on startup with Google Reflections.
-1. Efficient statement batching thanks to [Java Neo4J Client](https://github.com/inner-loop/java-neo4j-client)
+1. Efficient statement batching thanks to [Java Neo4J Client](https://github.com/inner-loop/java-neo4j-client) Connections.
 1. Simple mechanism to add database field conversion.
+1. Support for collection ordering via relationship properties.

 ## Installation